You can download our legal documents here:

 - We use this as necessary to enter into an employment contract with you, and for our legitimate interests in evaluating candidates and recording our recruitment activities, and as necessary to exercise and perform our employment law obligations and rights.
 Where you voluntarily provide us with special categories of data, such as information about your race, health or sexuality, we will store this as part of your application on the basis that you have decided to make it public to us for this purpose, and to ensure that our record of your application is accurate so we can comply with (and demonstrate our compliance with) our obligations under employment law.

 - If you are successful in your application, your information will be used and kept in accordance with our internal privacy notice.
 If you currently work for us, or used to work for us, you can request a copy of this from us.
-If you are not successful in your application, your information will be held for up to 12 months after the relevant round of recruitment has finished.
+If you are not successful in your application, your information will be deleted immediately after the relevant round of recruitment has finished.

 - You must provide certain information (such as your name, contact details, professional and educational history) for us to consider your application fully.
 If you have not provided all of this information, we may contact you to ask for it.
 If you do not wish to provide this information, we may not be able to properly consider your application.

 - If you are listed as a referee by an applicant, we will hold your name, contact details, professional information about you (such as your employer and job title) and details of your relationship with the applicant.
 We will use this information as necessary for our legitimate interests in evaluating candidates and as necessary to exercise and perform our employment law obligations and rights.
 Your information will be kept alongside the applicant’s information.